-The list must always begin with PERIPHBASE, followed by ROOTNODEBASE, and finally the interrupt resource descriptors.
+The list must always begin with PERIPHBASE, followed by ROOTNODEBASE if this is a CMN-600 device object, and finally the interrupt resource descriptors.
 Similarly, the interrupt resource descriptors for the PMUs, for example GSIV[n], must appear in numerically increasing order of the corresponding DTC[n].
 So the first interrupt resource descriptor relates to DTC[0], the second interrupt resource descriptor relates to DTC[1] and so on.
 The mth interrupt resource descriptor in the list corresponds to DTC[m-1].